ROCm-LS/monai/docs/reference/support-limitations.rst

 Supported features and limitations
 ===================================

-MONAI 1.0.0 for AMD ROCm is based on `MONAI upstream version 1.5.0 <https://github.com/Project-MONAI/MONAI/commit/d388d1c6fec8cb3a0eebee5b5a0b9776ca59ca83>`_ and includes the following features.
+MONAI 1.0.0 for AMD ROCm is based on `MONAI upstream version 1.5.0 <https://github.com/Project-MONAI/MONAI/commit/d388d1c6fec8cb3a0eebee5b5a0b9776ca59ca83>`_ and includes the following features and limitations.

 Features
 ---------